NPalopoli/collaborative-science-for-librarians/episodes/open-science.md

 #### The Bias Produced by the Language Gap

-For those whose native language is not English, the language is a barrier to participate fully in discussions, publish research, or collaborate with English-speaking researchers.
-This can lead to underrepresentation of valuable contributions.
+For those whose native language is not English, the language is a barrier to participating fully in discussions, publishing research, or collaborating with English-speaking researchers.
+This can lead to the underrepresentation of valuable contributions.
 It also hinders the understanding and engagement of individuals with science.

 Language is deeply intertwined with culture.
 By prioritizing English, we risk embedding cultural biases into scientific knowledge, marginalizing perspectives and practices from non-English-speaking regions.
-It can also reinforce power dynamics favoring English-speaking countries interests and priorities rather than reflecting the global spectrum of challenges and needs.
+It can also reinforce power dynamics favoring English-speaking countries' interests and priorities rather than reflecting the global spectrum of challenges and needs.
 It can influence decision-making, funding allocation, and the overall direction of scientific research.

 For non-English-speaking communities, learning the language is often reserved for people in a privileged position.
 Not everyone has equal access to the resources needed to acquire a second language.
 This creates an inherent bias towards individuals with better access to educational materials, funds, and even time, further exacerbating global inequalities in scientific participation and representation.

 At the same time, translation is a laborious and costly process that most often falls on the non-English speaker.
 One common practice in scientific journals in different languages is the translation of abstracts into English to enhance the visibility of the work and accessibility for individuals who only speak English.
-This practice is prevalent in most Latin American and Chinese journals, while it is extremely infrequent for English-language journals.
+This practice is prevalent in most Latin American and Chinese journals, while it is extremely infrequent in English-language journals.

 ### The socio-economic limitations

-Being a researcher in a low to middle income country (LMIC) can present several barriers to adopting open science practices:
+Being a researcher in a low to middle-income country (LMIC) can present several barriers to adopting open science practices:

 - Limited Access to Resources: